What is the polar vortex?

 When it stays up north and minds its business, things are fine.

-By unglued, I mean that the number and intensity of storms across the United States increases, and it’s likely temperatures will drop.

-I believe we’re setting up for a bitter third weekend of January.
-Appropriate since this is the time of year we should feel our coldest temperatures.
+WSYR’s Dave Longley says he believes we’re setting up for a bitter third weekend of January, which would be appropriate since this is the time of year we should feel our coldest temperatures.

-The vortex could dip south and then move back north just as quickly.
-Leading to a brief intrusion of arctic air.
+The vortex could dip south and then move back north just as quickly, eading to a brief intrusion of arctic air.

 Or, the polar vortex visit could be more prolonged, with the cold air sticking around for a while.